altaga/PolkaSend-Encode/README.md

 <br>

-Welcome, this is our project for Polkadot LATAM Hackathon.
+Welcome, this is our project for Encode x Polkadot Spring 2023 Hackathon.

 # IMPORTANT!